sophias94171/hw4/README.md

 ## Setup and run the Program

+   1. Copy the following code into IDE

+    ```sdfsdfgdf ```

+   2.  `$ sudo mbed compile --source . --source ~/ee2405/mbed-os-build/ -m B_L4S5I_IOT01A -t GCC_ARM -f
+   3.  `$ cd hw4/`
+   4.  `$ sudo python3 car_control.py /dev/ttyACM0`

 ###   #1 XBee Controlled BB Car

-  1. `$ sudo python3 car_control.py /dev/ttyACM0`
-  2. Enter whether west or east (0 represet west ; 1 represent east)
+  1. Enter whether west or east (0 represet west ; 1 represent east)
-  3. Enter the value of d1(cm)
+  2. Enter the value of d1(cm)
-  4. Enter the value of d2(cm)
+  3. Enter the value of d2(cm)
-  5. Press F2 to let the bb car do reverse parking
+  4. Press F2 to let the bb car do reverse parking

 ###   #2 Line Following BB Car
-  1. Copy the following code into IDE

-    ```sdfsdfgdf ```

-  2. (RPC command to Line Following mode)
+  1. Press F1 in python as RPC command to Line Following mode
-  3. OpenMV would detected the first line that y2 is 0 as the picture below.
+  2. OpenMV would detected the first line that y2 is 0 as the picture below.
   ![]()
-  4. If the diiference between x1 and x2 is < 2 the bb car will go straight.
+  3. If the diiference between x1 and x2 is < 2,the car will go straight.
-  5. If x1 > x2 the car will turn left.
+  4. If x1 > x2 the car will turn left.
 If x1 < x2 the car will turn  right.
-  6. The bb car will stop when it had went for a fixed steps.
+  5. The bb car will stop when it had went for a fixed steps.(20 steps in demo)

 ###   #3 BBCar Position Calibration
-  1. Copy the following code into IDE

-    ```sdfsdfgdf ```

-  2. (RPC command to Position Calibration mode)
+  1. Press F3 in python as RPC command to Position Calibration mode

 ## Execution Results